Tips To Strengthen A Trailer Frame

 One of the best online descriptions about modifying a fold-up trailer — while maintaining the folding function — is on this blog.
 The image (from his blog) shows an example of a his quick gusset welded into the corner to strengthen a trailer frame.

 2. Add in gussets.
-If you’re bolting them in, use the Second style of gusset as above.
+If you are bolting them in, use the Second style of gusset as above.
 If you are willing to weld, do the Fourth type.

-3. If you ARE willing to weld, weld all the joints — except the folding joints (if you want to preserve the fold-up feature).
+3. If you ARE willing to weld, weld all the joints – except the folding joints (if you want to preserve the fold-up feature).
 Welding joints that are not involved in folding will not harm the function of folding, yet it will stiffen and strengthen the trailer.
-When done, you can still fold it, you just won’t be able to take it apart.
+When done, the trailer will still fold, but you will not be able to take it apart.

-3. If you are NOT willing to weld, tighten bolts.
-If they don’t have them already, use Nylock or other locking fasteners.
+3. If you are NOT willing to weld (or don’t have access to welding), tighten the bolts.
+If the fasteners do not have them already, use Nyloc Nuts or other locking fasteners.
 Maybe even add a few bolts if you see good places for them.

 5. Permanently attach the sides and make them continuous from front to back.
 This will reinforce the trailer frame as well as the sides.